dmaivel/sharedgl/README.md

 SharedGL (SGL) is an OpenGL implementation built upon shared memory, allowing for capturing graphics calls and accelerated graphics within virtual machines.
 SGL is designed with the intent to be compatible with a wide range of platforms (WGL, GLX, EGL), making it possible to run on virtually any guest system.

 > [!IMPORTANT]\
 > Functionality is currently limitted as no version has been fully implemented.
 Additionally, this has only been tested on a handful of demoes (including glxgears) on X11 (GLX) and Windows (WGL) as EGL support has not been implemented yet.
+If you encounter crashes or weird bugs, scroll down for troubleshooting.

 # Getting started